tessel/t1-docs/hardware-api.md

 "digital" or "analog".

 &#x20;<a href="#api-number-pin-resolution" name="api-number-pin-resolution">#</a> <i>number</i>&nbsp; pin<b>.resolution</b>
 Digital pins: 1.
 Analog pins: ADC resolution of output pins ( e\.g\.
-1024 for Tessel ).
+1023 for Tessel ).

 &#x20;<a href="#api-pin-input" name="api-pin-input">#</a> pin<b>.input</b>()
 Set `pin` to be an input.

 &#x20;<a href="#api-pin-output-value" name="api-pin-output-value">#</a> pin<b>.output</b> ( value )
 Set `pin` to be an output with value `value`.
+Note that the Analog pins cannot be outputs.

 &#x20;<a href="#api-pin-rawDirection-isOutput" name="api-pin-rawDirection-isOutput">#</a> pin<b>.rawDirection</b>( isOutput )
 Set `pin` as input or output.

 &#x20;<a href="#api-pin-write-value" name="api-pin-write-value">#</a> pin<b>.write</b> ( value )
 Behaves the same as `pin.output`.
 Sets pin as an output with `value`.
 Digital pins: output is set HIGH if `value` is truthy, otherwise LOW.
-Analog pins: `value` is a float that sets the analog output value.

 &#x20;<a href="#api-pin-rawWrite-value" name="api-pin-rawWrite-value">#</a> pin<b>.rawWrite</b> ( value )
 Sets the pin to `value`.
 Does not change the direction of the pin.